ralphjsmit/laravel-filament-components/README.md

 ## CreatedAt

-Use the `CreatedAt` component to display the 'Created at' timestamp for your record:
+Use the `CreatedAt` component to display the `created_at` timestamp for your record:

 ```php
 use RalphJSmit\Filament\Components\Forms\CreatedAt;